CS50Spring2023/nuggets2-binary-brigade/DESIGN.md

 - `game` Stores a universal grid, an array of pointers to all of the players, the total amount of gold, and the amount of available gold

+### Extra credit

+When one player collides with another, it will steal the other player's gold.

 ## Grid

 The grid struct will be initialized with a map txt file.
 It holds types of spaces with an internal struct gridpoint.
 Spaces can be gold, empty in a room, occupied by a player, in a tunnel, empty outside of a room, or a wall.
 Our gridpoint struct will hold these and be updated as players move around the grid.
 These gridpoints will be held in a 2-dimensional array that we can iterate through and call methods on.